 Diving into Your Subconscious

 Going into water is a symbol for diving into your subconscious and your super-conscious – an altered state from your day-to-day life in the material world.
-The turtle spirit embodies the transition back and forth between these states.
+The turtle spirit embodies the ability to transition back and forth between these states.

 Expand your consciousness.